oblq/Navigator/README.md

 }
 ```

-...and automatically navigate to it:
+...or automatically navigate to it:
 ```swift
 Navigator.navigate(to: MyViewController.self)?.MyViewControllerFunc()